POINT OF INFORMATION

 What do we mean when we say our force will be disseminated by zones throughout the region?

 We need to break each zone by districts in line with national reps throughout AFGE.
-My suggestion is we have the following districts in our region
+My suggestion is

 This is a breakdown of the district and the facilities in the our region.